We see this situation time and time again while working with our clients.

 That is absolutely fine because service page copy is aimed at addressing the needs of customer audience and getting visitors to convert – make a purchase, request a call back, or sign up for a trial version of the product.

-Not every product or service needs a long sales page, especially if it’s something high-ticket and complex.
-Sales managers
+Not every product or service needs a long sales page, especially if it’s something cheap and simple.

 That’s why most service pages are short, appealing, right to the point, and, well, text-poor.